liamstatham/100-days-of-code/log.md

 **Today's progress**:
   - More unit testing and Refactoring
   - Enhancing usability of the app
   - Started to create SQL class and ability to for user choice

+### Day 63: March 04, Thursday

+**Today's progress**:
+  - Tried SQLite but DataTables seem a lot more valid for my Program
+  - spent time adding a new data table class, with methods and calling from my Program

 Liam Statham